tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ![macOS launch error](pulsarUnsigned.jpg)

 Other issues:
 - Auto-complete with default settings can be slower and more intrusive for livecoding.
-Workarounds:
+Possble workarounds:
     - *autocomplete-plus package:* increase "Delay Before Suggestions are Shown": to 100 or 1000.
     - disable the autocomplete-plus package

 ---
-**NOTE**: The timeline to have Pulsar ready with the Tidalcycles package automation is the end of 2022.
+**NOTE for Atom Users**: The timeline to have Pulsar ready with the Tidalcycles package automation is the end of 2022.
 Tidal users who have a working Atom editor configured with the Tidalcycles package can continue to use it. *However, the Atom package manager is no longer available to install or update the Tidal package and no further updates to Atom will be available.* Tidal users are encouraged to migrate to Pulsar.

 See our Discord / #pulsar channel for more info: https://discord.com/channels/779427371270275082/1047429699346903132

 ---

 ## Installation
 Installation of the Tidalcycles Pulsar package is not automated.
-Proceed with manual install only you are comfortable with package installs, using git, troubleshooting, etc.
+Proceed with manual install only if you are comfortable with package installs, using git, troubleshooting, etc.
 - MacOS: see below
 - Linux: the manual instructions below should generally apply to Linux.
 Be sure to get the correct Pulsar download for your flavor.
-- Linux, automated install: the Ansible install for a complete Tidal environment now includes Pulsar.
+- Linux with automated install: the Ansible install for a complete Tidal environment now includes Pulsar.
     - See [Installation of tidalcycles and editor(s) with ansible](https://github.com/cleary/ansible-tidalcycles)
 - Windows (documentation coming)